Bateman

 Bateman is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bateman's dwelling structure, as per the latest Census, consisted of 86.4% houses and 13.6% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
-This is compared to Perth metro's dwelling structure of 76.5% houses and 23.6% other dwellings.
-Home ownership in Bateman was at 43.2%, similar to the Perth metro level, with mortgaged dwellings at 35.6% and rented dwellings at 21.1%.
-The median monthly mortgage repayment in Bateman aligned with Perth metro's average of $2,200.
-The median weekly rent figure was recorded at $420 in Bateman, compared to Perth metro's $400.
+Bateman's dwelling structure, as per the latest Census, consisted of 86.4% houses and 13.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Perth metro's 76.5% houses and 23.6% other dwellings.
+Home ownership in Bateman stood at 43.2%, mirroring the Perth metro figure, with mortgaged properties at 35.6% and rented dwellings at 21.1%.
+The median monthly mortgage repayment in Bateman was $2,200, aligning with the Perth metro average, while the median weekly rent was $420 compared to Perth metro's $2,200 for rent and $400.
 Nationally, Bateman's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing